Nilesh-C-01/Employee-Portal/README.md

-# 🏢 Company HR Portal
+# 🏢 Company HR Portal (A Web-Dev project focused on frontend)

 A modern, responsive web application for employee management and HR operations.
-This portal provides a clean interface for employee registration, directory management, and company contact information.
+This portal provides a clean interface for employee registration, directory management and company contact information.

 ![HR Portal Preview](img.png)

-## 🌟 Features

-- **Employee Registration Form** - Complete form with validation for new employee onboarding
-- **Employee Directory** - Comprehensive table displaying all registered employees
-- **Contact Information** - Easy access to company contact details with embedded map
-- **Responsive Design** - Optimized for both desktop and mobile devices
-- **Clean UI/UX** - Professional styling with intuitive navigation

-## 🚀 Live Demo
+## 🚀 Live website

-[View Live Demo](https://your-username.github.io/employee-portal) _(Replace with your actual GitHub Pages URL)_
+[View Live webiste](https://your-username.github.io/employee-portal) _(Replace with your actual GitHub Pages URL)_

 ## 📋 Table of Contents